On This Page

 Accelerated Undergraduate-to-Graduate Track

-The Langdale College also offers an accelerated undergraduate-MAcc track for VSU undergraduate accounting majors.
-VSU undergraduate accounting majors accepted into the accelerated undergraduate-to-graduate track can earn up to nine graduate credit hours (courses at the 5000 level or above) that count toward both a Bachelor of Business Administration degree and a MAcc degree.
+The Harley Langdale Jr. College of Business (LCOBA) also offers an accelerated undergraduate-MAcc track for VSU undergraduate accounting majors.
+VSU undergraduate accounting majors accepted into the accelerated undergraduate-to-graduate track can earn up to nine graduate credit hours (courses at the 7000 level or above) that count toward both a Bachelor of Business Administration degree and a MAcc degree.

-Once accepted, a specific course of study will be developed with the student's advisor.
+Once accepted, a specific course of study will be developed with the student's academic advisor.

 Students interested in continuing their graduate education may apply for admission to the graduate program in LCOBA in their senior year or upon completion of their undergraduate degree.
 Full admission to the Graduate School requires completion of the bachelor's degree.
-Students in the Accelerated Undergraduate-to-Graduate Track will not be required to take admission tests but must meet all other graduate admission requirements.
 See the Graduate School website for admission requirements.
-Students who have completed 9 hours of graduate level course work to complete their bachelor's degree will be required to complete the remaining requirements of the graduate degree they choose to pursue.

 Educational Outcomes

-Goal 1: Graduates will have core accounting knowledge.
+Goal 1: Graduates will have advanced accounting knowledge.

 Examples of Outcome Assessments